-Total dissolved solids, or TDS for short, is a measurement of all of the solids that have dissolved into your swimming pool water.
-This includes both good and harmful substances that have dissolved into your water.
-While not an exhaustive list, the most common TDS are:
+Total dissolved solids, or TDS for short, is a measurement of all the solids that have dissolved into your swimming pool water.
+This includes both good and harmful substances that have dissolved in your water.
+The list could go on and on, but here are the most common total dissolved solids:

 Some of these are chemicals you intentionally add to keep your pool clean and safe for swimming, like chlorine.
-Others may have entered the water through rain, runoff, or as a result of leaves and other debris falling into your pool.
-Learning how to monitor and manage your TDS level is key to keeping your swimming pool in tip-top condition all year round.
+Others may have entered the water through rain, runoff, or leaves and other debris falling into your pool.
+Monitoring and managing your TDS level is key to keeping your swimming pool in tip-top condition all year round.

 How to Measure TDS

 Measuring the TDS level of your swimming pool is the only way to get a picture of what exactly is in the water and know whether it is safe for swimming.
-If you are wondering what is in your water, here is a quick guide on how you can effectively and accurately determine what solids have dissolved in your swimming pool.
+If you are wondering what is in your water, here is a quick guide on effectively and accurately determining what solids have dissolved in your swimming pool.

-The easiest and most accurate way to measure your TDS level is with a TDS meter.
+A TDS meter is the easiest and most accurate way to measure your TDS level.
 This will provide a reading of the milligrams of solids dissolved per liter of water (mg/L).
 A score of 150 mg/L is considered a low score.
 This means that for every 150 mg of dissolved solids, there are 999,850 liters of water.

 According to the Environmental Protection Agency (EPA), drinking water should not contain more than 500 mg/L. But, we’re not talking about drinking water here.
 Water containing more than 2,000 mg/L (in a freshwater pool) is considered unsafe for swimming and indicates an issue with your filtration system.

-While a TDS meter will provide you with an accurate measurement of the quantity of solids in your water, it will not break down the contaminants, and to break them down you need to know which contaminants are in your pool – some dissolved solids are good, whereas some are not so safe.
+While a TDS meter will accurately measure the quantity of solids in your water, it will not break down the contaminants.
+To break them down, you need to know which contaminants are in your pool – some dissolved solids are good, whereas some are not so safe.

-To find out what elements are in your water, you will need a home water test kit or a lab water analysis.
+You will need a home water test kit or a lab water analysis to find out what elements are in your water.
 This will give you a clear picture of what is in your swimming pool and if it is clean and safe to use.

-If you do not feel comfortable measuring your TDS level yourself, you can hire a pool cleaning expert to take these measurements for you.
-Whether you choose to do it yourself or consult a professional, knowing your TDS level is essential to confirm that your swimming pool is safe and your filtration system works effectively.
+If you do not feel comfortable measuring the TDS level yourself, hire a pool cleaning expert to take these measurements for you.
+Whether you choose to do it yourself or consult a professional, knowing your TDS level is essential to confirm that your swimming pool is safe and that your filtration system works effectively.

 Why is TDS Always Rising?

-One thing you will quickly notice with your TDS level is the fact that it is continually rising.
+One thing you will quickly notice with your TDS level is that it is continually rising.
 In fact, commercial swimming pools that use liquid chlorine can have their TDS levels increase by thousands of mg/L every year.
 This happens for a multitude of reasons.
 When you add chlorine to clean the water, this will cause the TDS level to rise.
-The TDS level will also increase when people are swimming in the pool.
+The TDS level will also increase when people swim in the pool.

 Environmental factors, water quality, and a faulty filtration system are also common causes of a rising TDS level.
-The TDS level will rise quicker in warm climates as a result of evaporation too.
+The TDS level will rise quicker in warmer climates due to evaporation too.
 As water evaporates and leaves your swimming pool, the ratio of contaminants to water increases.
-This is why maintaining a pool in warm climates can be a little bit more expensive and difficult.
+This is why maintaining a pool in warm climates can be more expensive and complicated.

 In particular, a high level of total dissolved solids in your water can make it very difficult to maintain an appropriate chlorine level in your pool.
 The solids reduce the activity of free chlorine, leading to decreased sanitation and unwanted algae growth.
 Furthermore, a high TDS level can be corrosive to the metal in your pool, like railings or steps.